omar711/maptimeSG/hotosm-autotag-building/README.md

 You can run through a whole directory of project inputs with something like this:

 ```
-for project in `ls -1 data/regions/`; do python scripts/get_validated_task_bounds.py -p "data/regions/$project"; done
+for project in `ls -1 data/regions/`; do echo "Project: $project" && python scripts/get_validated_task_bounds.py -p "data/regions/$project"; done

 wc -l data/validated_tasks/*
 ...
-7447
+14332
 ```

-That means we have 7447 tasks that we can pull data from.
+That means we have 14332 tasks that we can pull data from.
 Each should contain many map tiles and many buildings.